A B O U T

 DAN PITTMAN is the owner and artistic director of Act Out Theatre Group LLC.
 He has a bachelor's degree in musical theatre from DeSales University, and is a NEPTA nominated choreographer and accomplished director, and performer.
 He has worked at a number of community theatres throughout Luzerne and Lackawanna counties and has also served as a substitute teacher in Luzerne, Franklin and New Cumberland counties.

-At Act Out, he most recently directed and choreographed Peter Pan.
-Currently, he is directing Children of Eden, a (10-18 years old) musical.
-This winter, he was named one of the NEPA Business Journal's 20 Under 40 and is also a nominee for Cultural Ambassador of the Year.
+At Act Out, he most recently directed Children of Eden.
+Currently, he is choreographing A Christmas Carol, a (10-16 years old) musical, and directing Flat Stanley: An Online Musical Production.
+Last winter, he was named one of the NEPA Business Journal's 20 Under 40 and is also a nominee for Cultural Ambassador of the Year (2020).
 Dan also is active in the community, having served on the Music Box Dinner Playhouse's publicity committee and as a Professional Dancer for KISS Theatre's annual fundraiser.

 Kalen received her PhD in mass communications from Penn State University.
 She is a professor at Wilkes University and teaches courses in public speaking, multimedia journalism, public relations, media law and cultural studies.